 Open Top Touring

-One of the newest experiences in Banff is taking a vintage tour!
-Pursuit Collection is now booking their Open Top Touring tour which allows visitors to roam the streets of Banff in style.
-A 1930s vintage automobile takes visitors to sights like Surprise Corner, Vermilion Viewpoint, Tunnel Mountain and Mount Norquay Viewpoint.
+One of the newest experiences in Banff is taking a vintage tour around the downtown area!
+Pursuit Collection is now booking their Open Top Touring tour, allowing visitors to roam Banff streets in style.
+This is where a 1930s vintage automobile takes visitors to sights like Surprise Corner, Vermilion Viewpoint, Tunnel Mountain and Mount Norquay Viewpoint.

 The vehicle is open glass and has a great canvas top roof so you get to enjoy the views with storyteller guides in period costume the whole time, telling stories from 1938 to today.
 It’s great for small groups and wedding parties!